sugarchain-project/sugarchain-project.github.io/doc/ANN.md

 - Disk space requirements:
   * Blockchain size growth is around `10 MB per 1 day` and 3.65 GB per year.
 - Network rules:
-  * To prevent fraud and timestamp attacks, nodes should be within `70 seconds` of accurate internet time.
-Or it will be banned.
+  * To prevent fraud and timestamp attacks, nodes should be within `70 seconds` of accurate internet time, or they will be banned.
 - Selfish mining & time warp attack:
   * Fraud techniques for manipulating timestamps are already known.
 We use a future time limit (FTL) to prevent this.
 Blocks that differ `60 seconds` or more from the current head will be banned. (credit: zawy12)
 - Exchange listing: